...

 • You have to have at least 4 people to reserve.

-Hōzen-in is a temple that enshrines the 8 Buddhas and Bodhisattva that look after the 12 zodiacs.
-So in the temple’s garden, you will find all the Buddha statues surrounded by certain animals.
-If you find them cute, you can purchase earthen bells painted by Kyoto‘s painting craftsmen from the temple.
+Hozen-in is a temple that enshrines the Eight Buddhas and Bodhisattvas who look after the 12 zodiac signs.
+In the temple’s garden, you will find all the Buddha statues surrounded by specific animals.
+If you find them cute, you can purchase earthen bells painted by Kyoto’s painting craftsmen from the temple.

 How to Get to Hōzen-in